NEARMI/Bd_CMR/CMR_mine/ReadMe.txt

 	^^^^^ Will continue to just add a number to work on model development...

 CMR_ind_pat_bd_empirical_01 -- Step back and try and fit just a binary of infected or not since load has so many issues

-This is getting a bit unwieldy...

-Models being worked on As of SEP 24: